 The Uniao dos Medicos de Santos (Unimed Santos) provides another strong example of the strength and use of co-operation in the delivery of health care in developing countries, it was Brazil's first health co-operative.
 Unimed has grown to become a network of 360 co-operatives covering 80% of Brazil's counties.
-In addition to 100 of its own hospitals 54 laboratories and 456 ambulances, it also has 3,033 associated hospitals within its network, and provides care to 19milllion customers, 10% of the country's population.
+In addition to 100 of its own hospitals, 54 laboratories and 456 ambulances, it also has 3,033 associated hospitals within its network, and provides care to 19 million customers, 10% of the country's population.
 The Co-operative Party believes that these examples show need for strong support of co-operative models to deliver health care in developing countries.

-HIV/AIDS affect and co-operative role in tackling the disease.
+HIV/AIDS effect and co-operative role in tackling the disease.

-The ILO has spelled out in clear terms the economic implications of HIV/AIDS in development: 'By causing the illness and death of workers, the HIV/AIDS epidemic reduces the stock of skills and experience of the labour force, and this loss of human capital is a direct threat to goals for poverty eradication and sustainable development'.
+In addition to the human and emotional suffering for people affected by HIV/AIDS and their families, the ILO has spelled out in clear terms the economic implications of HIV/ AIDS in development: 'By causing the illness and death of workers, the HIV/AIDS epidemic reduces the stock of skills and experience of the labour force, and this loss of human capital is a direct threat to goals for poverty eradication and sustainable development'.

 Co-operatives are as affected as other types of business in this respect.
 An indication of the possible decline in co-op members as a result of HIV/AIDS was given to the ICA in 2003 by the UN Agency UNAIDS.
 It showed the prevalence of HIV/AIDS among co-operative members in eleven countries in Africa.
-The Co-operative College reports that sensitive questions in this area have been tackled by Co-operatives in Kenya asking credit union staff to only to take leave to attend funerals of close relatives.
+The Co-operative College reports that sensitive questions in this area have been tackled by co-operatives in Kenya asking credit union staff to only to take leave to attend funerals of close relatives.